Nouisce/Simply-Power-Ups/README.md

 **Information**

-This mod is very early in development but I have big plans for it.
+This mod is very early in development and will probably never be finished.
 Power ups do not stack, you will need to upgrade them to a higher tier for a higher effect.
-Currently there are only 3 power ups and only one tier of power ups.
+Currently there are only 3 power ups.
 So far all of the power ups are very self explanitory.
 Higher tier power ups require the use of a smithing table and netherite upgrade template.
 Please use jei to see recipies.

 **Mob Hearts** ![heart](https://cdn.modrinth.com/data/cached_images/589bb39d7c078e6a5bd7b7a78e7cbff719d6b72d.png)